 UT Arlington senior standout Clayton Vaughn owns the NCAA's top 60m time.

-Tyrone Edgar is in his first season as an assistant coach for the UT Arlington men's and women's track and field teams after spending one year as a volunteer coach.
+Tyrone Edgar is in his third season as an assistant coach for the UT Arlington men's and women's track and field teams.
 A former world-class sprinter with Team NIKE, he is now a Certified USATF Level 1 Coach.

 A native of Great Britain, Edgar was a member of his country's 4x100m relay team that reached the semifinals at the 2008 Beijing Olympics.
 In 2009, he was a 100m semifinalist at the World Championships and was on Great Britain's bronze medal 4x100m squad.